Sonsón

 Sonsón is a municipality in the Colombian department of Antioquia.
 Sonsón is located in Eastern Antioquia.
 It is one of the seats of the Roman Catholic Diocese of Sonsón–Rionegro.
 Sonsón celebrates "Las Fiestas Del Maíz"- ('Festival of the Corn') during the month of August, being the most traditional, historical and representative festival in western Colombia.
+The population was estimated to be 33,598 in 2020.

 History

 Founded on 4 August 1800 by Mr. José Joaquín Ruiz y Zapata, villager judge from the city of Arma de Rionegro, with seventy-seven people.
 Initially it was called San José de Ezpeleta de Sonsón in honor of the patron San José (Saint Joseph) and the viceroy Ezpeleta.

 During the firsts decades of the 19th century, Sonsón became in the provider center of the colonization towards the Colombian west, being a very important financial and commercial hub in the Antioquian region, and also being for several years the second city of the Department.

 The Municipality of Sonsón is located in the southeastern Antioquia, with 1,323 km² (510.81 sq mi), it occupies the 15th place in territory of the Department.
 It has all the climates from the paramo, until the warm weather in the Magdalena Medio.
 105 veredas (hamlets) distributed in its 8 corregimientos (townships) which makes it diverse in crops, landscapes and culture.

 Its economy is based in production of potato, corn, tomato, coffee, fig, milk, forge.
 In the zone of Magdalena Medio there is one cement plant and there's mining of marble in the corregimiento of La Danta.